Superforms, supercurrents and convex geometry: Brief recap of superforms and some conventions.

 Finally, a supercurrent of bidegree $(p,q)$ is an element in the dual of the space of smooth superforms of bidegree $(n-p,n-q)$ with compact support, endowed with the usual topology from the theory of distributions.
 There are two main examples (and many more will appear later on in this paper): A superform $\gamma$ with, say, continuous coefficients defines a supercurrent by \be \gamma.\alpha=\int\gamma\w\alpha. \ee Here the integral is the superintegral and components of $\gamma\w\alpha$ that are not of bidegree $(n,n)$ give zero contribution to the integral.
 The second example is integration over an $m$-dimensional submanifold of $\R^n$, by (\ref{boundaryintegral}).
 Since this acts on superforms of bidegree $(m,n)$, this supercurrent has bidegree $(n-m,0)$ or, as is sometimes said, of bidimension $(m,n)$.

 In analogy with (\ref{formascurrent}) any supercurrent, $T$ of bidegree $(p,q)$, can be written \be T=\sum T_{I K} dx_I\w d\xi_K. \ee Here $T_{I K}$ acts on smooth forms of full bidegree, so they are distributions, or generalized functions.
 We will almost only deal with currents with measure coefficients.
+Therefore, throughout the paper, when we speak of currents or supercurrents, we mean currents with measure coefficients (i.e. currents of order zero).
 Strictly speaking, a measure is an element in the dual of the space of functions, so it should be considered as a supercurrent of bidegree $(n,n)$.
 Here, however, we identify measures with (super)currents of bidegree $(0,0)$ by dividing with the volume form $dV$ and think of measures as generalized functions.
 Hence, if $T$ in (\ref{current}) has measure coefficients, the $T_{I K}$ are considered to be measures, even though it would be more correct to say that $T_{I K} dV$ is a measure.
-As an example, if $M$ is a hypersurface, defined by an equation $\rho(x)=0$, the current of integration on $M$ is given by